 - You can add vitamin D supplements onto their diet since they are likely to be deficient in it as a result of lack of sunlight

-When the elderly are confined indoors, they are likely to be depressed due to minimal physical and social activity.
-To deal with depression, you can have them see a counselling expert, who may offer some free disability advice .
-Additionally, facilitate meetings with their peers if possible with whom they can share and reminisce old times.
+When an older adult is confined indoors, they are likely to be depressed due to minimal physical and social activity.
+To deal with depression, you can have them see a counselling expert, who may offer some free disability advice.
+Additionally, facilitate meetings with their peers, if possible, with whom they can share and reminisce old times.

 Colds And Viruses